 Topic: College and Career Readiness

 Today’s workplace requires most Americans to have some form of education beyond high school.
-Yet more than half of high school students are not graduating well-prepared to be successful in credit-bearing, entry-level courses in colleges or technical schools.
+Yet more than half of high school students are not graduating well-prepared to be successful in credit-bearing, entry-level courses at two- or four-year colleges.

 SREB’s Agenda for College and Career Readiness

 1. Statewide Readiness Standards in Literacy and Math.
 There should be statewide standards that relate to success in college degree programs and another set of standards applicable to career programs.
 Both sets should be developed based on empirical evidence of what it takes to succeed in entry-level courses at various types of postsecondary institution.